thadeshammer/obs-shader-conversions/README.md

 And thanks to the authors of these shaders on Shadertoy and elsewhere.
 I don't really know how to write my own yet, but the only way I'll get there is studying a lot of these.

+## Usage

+**NOTE LICENSING** and make sure it conforms to your production.
+You'll need to install the [obs-shaderfilter](https://github.com/exeldro/obs-shaderfilter/releases) plugin (2.4.1 or later) and load these as you would any other shader.
+I recommend [Nutty's video](https://www.youtube.com/watch?v=1WidFdW-yNo) on how to get it setup and how to work with it, if you're unfamiliar.

+Personally, I drop these shaders into a folder next to the `/examples` folder so they're easy to find, but I'm not the boss of you!
+Do what works easiest for you!

 ## Licensing and Usage of these Shaders

 Check eash shader file's header for its specific licensing and permissions.
 Almost all of them are